Rusal: 2018 U.S. sanctions

-In May 2018, the company announced the resignation of CEO Alexandra Bouriko and seven board members in order to avoid U.S. sanctions against Oleg Deripaska.
+In May 2018, the company announced the resignation of CEO Alexandra Bouriko and seven board members to avoid U.S. sanctions against Oleg Deripaska.

 In January 2019, the U.S. lifted sanctions after Deripaska reduced his stake in the company to less than 50% and his voting rights to less than 35%.
-US Senate majority leader Mitch McConnell among others argued that this would maintain pressure on Deripaska without disrupting aluminum markets.
-In April 2019 the company announced a project in Greenup, Kentucky that would produce flat-rolled aluminum products for the US automotive industry.
+U.S. Senate majority leader Mitch McConnell among others argued that this would maintain pressure on Deripaska without disrupting aluminum markets.
+In April 2019, the company announced a project in Greenup, Kentucky that would produce flat-rolled aluminum products for the U.S. automotive industry.

 Sustainability

 In 2017, UC Rusal publicly stated its goal to cover all the energy required to power its aluminium smelters via clean energy by 2020, particularly using hydropower.
 In 2017, the company's energy mix included 90% renewables.
 The announcement was in line with UC Rusal's 2015 pledge to support the sustainable production of aluminium upon joining the Aluminium Stewardship Initiative.

 As a response to increased demand for sustainably produced aluminium from major downstream industries – particularly the motor, packaging and electronics sectors – Rusal introduced Allow, a low-carbon aluminium brand, in November 2017.
 According to Reuters, Allow covers roughly 80% of Rusal's total output.

-In 2017, Deripaska expressed support for introducing steep carbon taxation in order to force other firms away from using coal power and reduce the industry's carbon footprint.
+In 2017, Deripaska expressed support for introducing steep carbon taxation to force other firms away from using coal power and reduce the industry's carbon footprint.

-Rusal signed an agreement in September 2021 with the UK’s Budweiser Brewing Group to produce five million ultra-low carbon beer cans.
-The cans will be 440ml in size and come from Rusal’s Krasnoyarsk plant in Siberia, which uses hydro-power as energy source.
+Rusal signed an agreement in September 2021 with the UK's Budweiser Brewing Group to produce five million ultra-low carbon beer cans.
+The cans will be 440 ml in size and come from Rusal's Krasnoyarsk plant in Siberia, which uses hydropower as an energy source.

 Corporate social responsibility

 2011 Japan earthquake

-Following the 2011 Toho earthquake and tsunami, UC Rusal donated $600,000 to Japanese children's and cultural heritage foundations.
+Following the 2011 Tōhoku earthquake and tsunami, UC Rusal donated $600,000 to Japanese children's and cultural heritage foundations.
 These included the Ashinaga Foundation providing financial and educational support to children; the Yul Foundation supporting the learning process and psychological rehabilitation of pupils; and donations to the Ishinomori Mangattan Museum in Miyagi Prefecture for the city's reconstruction of cultural attractions.